Garam Masala is an Essential Ingredient for Most Indian Curries

-- 1 3" piece cassia bark or cinnamon stick
+- 1 x 2.5cm (1 inch) piece cassia bark or cinnamon stick

 - 2 large pieces of mace

-- When all of your spices have been toasted and cooled, place them in a good quality spice grinder and grind to a fine powder.
+- Once cooled, place in a spice grinder or pestle and mortar and grind to a coarse or fine powder.

 - Place the garam masala powder in an air-tight container in a dark place and use as needed.
 Use within three months as the spices will begin to lose flavour.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 10Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 3mgCarbohydrates: 2gFiber: 1gSugar: 0gProtein: 0g